Yesh Atid: 19th Knesset

 In the election held on 22 January 2013, Yesh Atid won the second-largest share of representation in the Knesset, with 19 seats.
-The party was particularly strong in wealthy districts.
-Yesh Atid's success was viewed as the largest surprise of the election, as pre-election polling gave the party only 11 seats.
+The party was particularly strong in wealthy districts and cities like Tel Aviv, Givatayim, Ramat Gan and Herzliya.
+Yesh Atid's success was viewed as the largest surprise of the election, as pre-election polling gave the party only 8-11 seats.
 He joined Netanyahu's governing coalition.
 Although he focused mostly on domestic and economic concerns of social justice, he had criticized Netanyahu's foreign policy and said he would not sit in a government that was not serious about pursuing peace.

 Lapid endorsed Netanyahu for prime minister after the election, and on 15 March 2013, the party signed a coalition agreement with the ruling Likud party.

 Almost one year after the election, a survey was published showing a continuing trend of decreasing popularity of the party, which would only achieve 10 seats in the Knesset, as opposed to the 19 party members who were elected, if elections were held at that time, and with 75% of those polled claiming to be disappointed by Lapid's performance.
 The finance ministry post came with budgetary restrictions (cutting spending, raising taxes, and confronting the money demands of the defense ministry) that affected Lapid's popularity.